justinnais/portfolio/src/routes/projects/bushfire.md

 - Visualize the outcome of the simulated evacuation and produce summary results

 Our teams responsibility was to create a dashboard to display the results of the MATsim evacuation scenario, with the goal of assisting users in making the best possible decision from a quick glance.

+Based on the experience of the team, we opted to use React and JavaScript.
+We built the app with Vite and deployed with GitHub Actions pipelines.
+Visual information was key for this project, which made d3 a great choice for our charts.